Minimize the risk of a malware attack

 One of the best ways to avoid becoming the victim of an attack is to learn more about the methods malware authors use.
 The more you know, the less likely it is that you will fall victim to such an attack.

 Installing security software is the first step toward cybersecurity.
 The second step is educating yourself about safe internet practices.
-ESET North America customers have access to complimentary ESET Cybersecurity Education that will help you to stay safe online.
-ESET Cybersecurity Education takes you through real-world cybercrime scenarios using animations and educational exercises.
+ESET North America customers have access to ESET Cybersecurity Awareness Training that will help you to stay safe online.
+ESET Cybersecurity Awareness Training takes you through real-world cybercrime scenarios using animations and educational exercises.